 directory, files mapped for

-command-line arguments, and shell environment.
+command-line arguments, and shell environment; these are all specified

 The condor_submit manual page contains a complete and full description of how to use condor_submit.
 It also includes descriptions of all of the many commands that may be placed into a submit description file.
 In addition, the index lists entries for each command under the heading of Submit Commands.

 Note that job ClassAd attributes can be set directly in a submit file using the +<attribute> = <value> syntax (see condor_submit for details.)